Campervan with kids for your Iceland family vacation

 Find car rental prices for Iceland during your trip by clicking here.

-Although we visited near the end of the main tourist season, in September, the crowds were pretty big in most of the popular sites such as Geyser and Gullfoss.
+Although we visited near the end of the main tourist season, in September, the crowds were pretty big in most of the popular sites.
+Especially Geyser and Gullfoss.

-The carparks were full with tour buses and lots of cars.
-To try and park a huge campervan in those places would have taken a while and caused some stressful moments I’m sure.
+The car parks were full of tour buses and lots of cars.
+To try and park a huge campervan in those places would have taken a while and caused some stressful moments!

 Click here to look Up Great Family Accommodation In Reykjavik.

 Like most things in Iceland, food is expensive.

 For us to eat out as a family of five would have been well above our budget.
 Instead, we took full advantage of motorhome camping in Iceland and had plenty of prep easy meals we could cook in the van.

 Make one of your first stops in the campervan to a budget grocery store like Bónus or Krónan.
 Then stock up on essentials.
 Most of the larger towns will have either one or both of these stores but don’t expect to see any in the smaller towns.